 Compared to other providers that monitor path selection on a per-session basis, Citrix SD-WAN offers packet-based path selection for rapid adaptation to any network changes.
 Furthermore, the Citrix solution detects failures quickly, eliminating any impact to an application session.
 Likewise, other providers do not support asymmetric routing.
 Citrix understands that applications are not symmetric, so symmetric measurement and unidirectional path selection may be inefficient.
 Asymmetric selection delivers optimal efficiency.

-Increase WAN throughput and reliability while improving the application experience for branch and mobile users with Citrix SD-WAN.
+Increase WAN throughput and reliability while improving the application experience for branch users with Citrix SD-WAN.